couchbaselabs/ToDoLite-Android/tutorial.md

 ### STEP 1: Create a database

 Make sure you have imported the project from the `initial` directory.
 Right now the App is not compiling.
 This is normal, you just need to initialize the Database.
+You'll do this over the course of the following steps.
+We have described what code needs to be written, occasionally including some code snippets.
+Some details and exception handling are left to you as an exercise.

 Open `Application.java` under ToDoLite-Android/ToDoLite/src/main/java/com/couchbase/todolite/Application.java
 ![][image-20]